AI For No Hot Water Calls

 Capture what staff need

-It gathers address, caller role, household impact, affected fixtures, heater type if known, tank age if known, access, photos if requested, deadline pressure, and safety sensitive language.
+It gathers address, caller role, household or business impact, affected fixtures, heater type if known, tank age if known, access, photos if requested, deadline pressure, warranty context, and safety sensitive language.

 Create the next approved step

-Repair, diagnostic, replacement, warranty, emergency, and staff review calls move through the company's approved dispatch or callback rules with a useful summary attached.
+Repair, diagnostic, replacement estimate, warranty, tenant, emergency, and staff review calls move through the company's approved dispatch or callback rules with a useful summary attached.

 Calls iando.ai can answer, escalate, or recover